aryamann04/financial-engineering/README.md

 ## Functionalities
 ### Equity Options

-### Option Strategies
+### Equity Option Strategies
-- ```optionstrategies.py``` Price and visualize various option strategies on a ticker of your choice.
+- ```strategy.py``` Price and visualize various option strategies on a ticker of your choice.
 Will output the options made, along with key information such as their Black-Scholes price, market price, and greeks.
-Enter a percent OTM/ITM the strategy should be.
-For instance, if you would like to place a long strangle with a long call 10% OTM and a long put 10% OTM, enter 0.1 in the ```percent_itm_otm``` field.
+You are able to intricately customize the strategies by entering the strikes for each constituent option of an option strategy, allowing you to experiment with asymmetric positions.
 Both the Black-Scholes price and market price of the strategy are printed as well as the breakeven points on the profit & loss plot.
 The greeks of the overall strategy are also printed.
 Strategies available include:

   - ```atm_call()```
   - ```itm_call()```